These Are The Ten Biggest Storage Cryptocurrencies

 Filecoin (FIL)

 Launched in 2020, it is a decentralized storage system that aims to “store humanity’s most important information.”
 Filecoin’s decentralized nature aims to protect the integrity of a data’s location.
 FIL is down by over 33% in the last 30 days and by over 84% year to date.
 As of writing, FIL was trading at $5.68, giving it a market cap of more than $1.20 billion.
-FIL has an all-time high of $237.24 (April 2021) and an all-time low of $1.83 (August 2019).7 Risk-Off Stocks to Buy as Inflation Remains at Record Levels
+FIL has an all-time high of $237.24 (April 2021) and an all-time low of $1.83 (August 2019).7 Defense Stocks to Buy as Global Tensions Continue to Grow

 .